GusMuche/homebridge-zipabox-platform/README.md

   - [x] initUser
   - [x] connectUser
 1. Add first device : a simple switch > Version 0.5.0
+  - [x] Simple add
+  - [ ] Cache manager for old cached accessories
 1. Add all device of [homebridge-zipabox-accessory](https://github.com/GusMuche/homebridge-zipabox-accessory).
 1. Validate the remote API access

 ### Further To-do List (based on accessory-plugin)

-- [FIX] Add a method to check config file if same UUID used
+- [x] Add a method to check config file if same UUID used
-- [ ] Add a method to force cache reset at startut
+- [ ] -ongoing - Add a method to force cache reset at startut
+- [ ] Check if updateReachability is used or not > https://github.com/KhaosT/HAP-NodeJS/pull/556
+- [ ] Add a Identify ? config
 - [ ] Add a method to refresh cash every x minutes ?
 - [ ] Add a fake switch to reboot the box ?
 - [ ] Force an online method with the use of StatusFault